For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 The cheap and genius solution is to get some pizza scissors instead.

 They're angled to suit your pizza-cutting needs.
 If you're feeling fancy, loads on Amazon even have a pizza-slice server included (with the word 'pizza' carved in).
-That's totally useful... we guess?
+That's useful... we guess?

 Get pizza scissors »